vmstio/docs/content/infrastructure/search.md

 - Basic Search
 - Full Text Search

-The availability of the more advanced full text searching depends on if your instance has implemented additional indexing infrastructure.
+The availability of the more advanced full text searching depends on if your server has implemented additional indexing infrastructure.

 ## Basic Search